nilswloka/conclujon/README.md

 # conclujon

 Conclujon is meant to help you with writing [living documentation](http://specificationbyexample.com/key_ideas.html).
 It is inspired by [Concordion](http://concordion.org/) but tries to fit the functional Clojure world better by doing some things differently.
-It is also in a very early stage (you might call it a proof of concept), so expect things to change often.
+It is also in a very early stage (you might call it a proof of concept), so expect things to change and break often.

 ## Why HTML?